RasagnaRayasam/Java-DSA-Journey/Day03_Operators_Conditionals_Loops/README.md

 Didn’t get time to write code today, but I stayed on track and made sure I didn’t break the flow.
 Hoping to implement all of these tomorrow with lots of practice problems and logic building 💪

 This is still Day 3 — and I’m proud I didn’t skip it entirely.
-Showing up is what matters 💙\
+Showing up is what matters 💙

-Thank you